Eliezer Goldberg: Biography

-Judicial appointments
+Judicial career

+From 1957 to 1964, Goldberg worked as a lawyer in a number of law firms.

 From 1964 to 1965, Goldberg served as a Traffic Judge.
 From 1965 to 1974, he served as Magistrate.
 In August 1974, he became a District Judge in the Jerusalem District Court, and in May 1982, he became its vice president.

-Supreme Court Judge

 From March 1983 to March 1984, Goldberg served as Acting Supreme Court Judge.
 On 18 April 1984, he was appointed a Supreme Court Judge.

-Central Election Commission and committees

 In 1988, Goldberg served as chair of the Central Election Commission (the 12th Knesset).
 He was a member, then chair, of the Committee for Criminal Jurisprudence Order.
 In 1994, he became a member in the Shamgar Commission (chaired by former Supreme Court president, Meir Shamgar) which investigated the Cave of the Patriarchs massacre.
 He also served in several other legal committees.

 State Comptroller

 Goldberg was voted by the Knesset for a seven-year term as Israel's State Comptroller and Public Complaints Commissioner (from 5 July 1998 to 4 July 2005).
 On 18 May 2006, he received an esteem award from the influential Movement for Quality Government.
 From 2007 to 2011 he presided over the Goldberg Commission considering Bedouin land rights.